Find Affordable College Courses

 Salt Lake City, UT

-University of Utah landed the #7 spot in the 2023 rankings for the best value anthropology programs.
-U of U is a very large public school located in the medium-sized city of Salt Lake City.
+University of Utah came in at #7 in this year’s edition of the Best Value Anthropology Schools in the Rocky Mountains Region ranking.
+U of U is a fairly large public school located in the city of Salt Lake City.

-U of U undergraduate students pay an average of $28,345 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at U of U are $28,345 a year.
 While working on their degree, anthropology majors at U of U accumulate an average of around $19,817 in student debt.

-U of U excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Anthropology Schools in the Rocky Mountains Region list.
+As a testament to the quality of education it offers, U of U also is in the top 20% of our Best Anthropology Schools in the Rocky Mountains Region ranking.

 Utah State University did quite well in this year’s ranking of the best value schools for anthropology students.
 It came in at #8 on the list.
-Located in the small city of Logan, USU is a public school with a very large student population.
+Located in the city of Logan, USU is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at USU are $23,435 per year.
 Anthropology majors at USU take out an average of $21,499 in student loans while working on their egree.